IorioD/MTD-manager-console/How_to_kubernetes.md

 	- The port 31215 is the one of the cloud-db-service (`application workloads ->service`)

 ## 7. Temperature mapper setup
 This app simulates a temperature sensor on the edge node that sends data to the cluster.
+The code used is `temp-demo.go` in `/miscConfig/edge`.
 1. Create a new workload as before:
 	- Name: `temp-mapper`
 	- Project: `default`